Back to Forests

 Only what can be scientifically proven is true.

-Which means: it’s a philosophical claim, not a scientific one.
+Which means it is a philosophical claim, not a scientific one.

-If it were true… it would disprove itself.
+The irony is hard to miss: if it were true, it would disprove itself.

-So we’re left with a quiet contradiction that most people never notice:
+So we are left with a quiet contradiction many people never notice:

 What Science Can’t Tell You